Lifesaving: As a sport

 Lifesaving has become a growing sport in many countries.
 The sport can be contested in swimming pools or on beaches in the surf, each being a separate discipline of the sport.

 Lifesaving is one of the official sports of The World Games, a quadrennial multi-sport event for sports and disciplines that are not in the Olympic programme.

 Cardiopulmonary resuscitation

-Cardiopulmonary resuscitation, otherwise known as CPR is the most common form of life saving.
+Cardiopulmonary resuscitation, otherwise known as CPR, is the most common form of lifesaving.
 CPR can be easily understood through this simplified table.